mmu-webdesign/Level4-web-term-1/HTML/01-introduction.md

 - B. Marti Pellow
 - Q. Tim Berners-Lee was running which type of operating system?
 - A. NeXTSTEP operating system
-- B. STEPuP operating system
+- B. NeXTJOBS operating system
 - Q. What does http stand for?
 - A. HyperText Transfer Protocol
 - B. HyperText Transfixed Protocol

 <!-- end div -->

+## What is HTML?

 > *Let’s add some structure to our first document for the web* - but before we start coding we need to understand the syntax of HTML.

-## What is HTML?

 HTML (Hypertext Markup Language) is not a programming language.
 It is a markup language that tells web browsers how to structure the web pages you visit.
 It can be as complicated or as simple as the web developer wants it to be.
 HTML consists of a series of elements, which you use to enclose, wrap, or mark up different parts of content to make it appear or act in a certain way.
 The enclosing tags can make content into a hyperlink to connect to another page, italicize words, and so on.
 For example, consider the following line of text: